 Using the Citi Double Cash Card for all your regular purchases is the best way to maximize the rewards you earn.
 However, you should also pay your balance in full each month.
 Doing so will ensure you earn the second “half” of your rewards quickly, but it will also help you avoid interest on your purchases.

-If you carry another Citi rewards credit card that pays higher rewards in specific categories (such as Citi Premier, which returns 3 ThankYou Points for $1 in travel spending, 2 points per dollar spent on dining and entertainment, and 1 point per dollar spent on everything else), you might add this card to the mix.
+If you carry another Citi rewards credit card that pays higher rewards in specific categories (such as Citi Premier, which returns 3 ThankYou Points for $1 in travel spending, 3 points per dollar spent on dining, 3 points per dollar spent at supermarkets and 1 point per dollar spent on everything else), you might add this card to the mix.
 The 2% cash back with this card beats Premier’s non-bonus 1% earnings rate.
 Better, you can convert this card’s cash back to ThankYou Points and pool them with the ones you earn with your Premier card.

 Finally, this card offers a long introductory 0% balance transfer offer—18 months.
 If you have high-interest credit card debt elsewhere, you can transfer it to this card and get a break on interest while you pay it off.
 There’s a 3% fee ($5 minimum), and you’ll have to do the transfer within the first four months you have the card.
 Also note that as long as transferred balances remain on your account, Citi will rescind the grace period and charge interest on purchases—even if you pay your purchase balance off every month.